-Zeke — the filmmmaker behind many of our videos — documented a 30 day trip through Northern Italy with his wife and son.
-In the videos he captured, he shares with us how his family packed for the trip, his favorite travel hacks, and takes us on a tour of Italy.
+Zeke, the filmmmaker behind many of our videos, documented a 30 day trip through Northern Italy with his wife and son.
+In this post, Zeke shares an essay about the reasons for the trip, as well as the videos he captured: how his family packed for the trip, their favorite travel hacks, and their tour of Italy.

 A brief history of TOM BIHN logo labels over the years.
 See also: History of Portable Culture

 Zeek (you know him from SHEP, the people who make our videos) and his friends went to Mexico City.
 With their TOM BIHN bags, of course.
 Here’s a video that Zeek made of the trip and, below the video, some of his tips for bringing cameras and shooting stills and video while on vacation.

 – When I travel, I try to reduce my camera setup to the absolute minimum.
 For Mexico City, I picked a single prime lens that made it easy to take a few steps back for wider shots and a few steps forward for closeups.
 It was incredibly compact and it was far more important to me to have something I could easily pop in and out of a bag to take shots quickly and discreetly — and not have my mobility inhibited whatsoever.